 A UE4 plugin wrapper for the ENet reliable UDP networking library.
-This plugin enables ENet support inside Unreal Engine blueprints.
-It supports processing of network events on a separate network thread
+This plugin enables ENet usage inside Unreal Engine blueprints.
+It supports processing of network events on a separate network thread.

 Use the ENetCreateServer node to create an ENet server instance that can accept connections from clients.
 Bind events to OnConnect, OnDisconnect, and OnReceive to handle the network events.
 As soon as the CreateENetServer node returns, the server is running and can accept connections.
 If ServiceOnTick is false, the Service function must be called for the created instance manually and regularly in order to process network events.